Haxxnet/Compose-Examples/README.md

 - [TRSync](examples/trsync) - Django web frontend for pytr to download all Trade Republic depot data.
 - [Money-Balancer](examples/money-balancer) - A simple application for managing debt with your friends!
 - [Firefly III](examples/firefly-iii) - A self-hosted manager for your personal finances.
-- [VoucherVault](examples/vouchervault) - Django web application to store and manage vouchers, coupons and gift cards digitally.
-Supports expiry notifications and transaction histories.
+- [VoucherVault](examples/vouchervault) - Django web application to store and manage vouchers, coupons, loyalty and gift cards digitally.
+Supports expiry notifications, transaction histories and file uploads.

 ### Genealogy